 Which schools require the GRE?

 About 71 countries world wide accept the GRE test as part of the admission requirement.
-You may check with the respective schools on thier admission requirement.
+You may check with the respective schools on their admission requirement.

 When can I take the GRE?